This post may contain affiliate links. Please read our disclosure policy.

 How to blanch Brussel Sprouts

-Blanching Brussel sprouts is when you submerge/add the sprouts into boiling water for a few minutes, and then removed and placed in a cold bath to prevent them from continuing to cook.
+Blanching Brussels sprouts is when you submerge/add the sprouts into boiling water for a few minutes, and then removed and placed in a cold bath to prevent them from continuing to cook.
 Just enough time to cook them just a bit to soften them and not allow them to cook fully.
 It also helps remove some of that bitter taste that comes with Brussel sprouts.
 Blanching makes the sprouts have that bright and beautiful green color and retain its nutrients.

 Calories in Brussel Sprouts

-If you try a recipe and you like it, please use our hashtag #healthyfitnessmeals on INSTAGRAM for a chance to be featured!
-FOLLOW Healthy Fitness Meals on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of our latest blog posts and recipes.
+FOLLOW me on FACEBOOK | INSTAGRAM | PINTEREST | TWITTER for all of my latest blog posts and recipes.

 Garlic Charred Brussel Sprouts

-Prep Time: 10 minutes
+Prep: 10 minutes

-Cook Time: 18 minutes
+Cook: 18 minutes

 0 minutes

-Total Time: 28 minutes
+Total: 28 minutes

 Ingredients

-• 1 lb Brussel Sprouts
+• 1 pound Brussel Sprouts

-• 2 Tbsp Olive Oil
+• 2 tablespoon Olive Oil

-• 4-5 Garlic Cloves minced
+• 4-5 Garlic Cloves, minced

-• 1 Lime zested and juiced
+• 1 Lime, zested and juiced

 • Kosher salt and pepper, to taste